Table of Contents

 He can suggest you manage any mental health problems you may get.
 You can also talk to your close friends and family.
 They will help to give you the emotional backing you need.
 Some groups help you to come out of these feelings.

-Your healthcare doctor will figure out the best treatment for you based on these types of questions: How old are you?
-When you are sick, your current health and past health, which medicines you take, and many more.
+Your healthcare doctor will determine the best treatment for you based on these questions: How old are you?
+When you are sick, your current and past health, which medicines you take, and many more.
 Mostly Gynecomastia happens during puberty.

 If it happens during puberty, then it needs no treatment.
-This might take anywhere from 6 months to 3 years.
-For this short period, they usually wear men wear bras for compression of breasts.
-If Gynecomastia occurs due to your unbalance hormones because of another health problem, you will have to treat that underlying condition.
+It might take anywhere from 6 months to 3 years.
+For this short period, they usually wear men wear bras for the compression of breasts.
+If Gynecomastia occurs due to your unbalanced hormones or another health problem, you will have to treat that underlying condition.
 In some cases, you will need surgery.

 References